Disney World Fall 2026 Guide: Crowds, Weather, Events & Tips (August–October)

 Fall kicks off early at Walt Disney World—yes, even if it’s still 90 degrees outside! 🎃 From Main Street pumpkins and Mickey’s Not-So-Scary Halloween Party to the return of EPCOT’s Food & Wine Festival, Disney pulls out all the autumn magic starting mid-August through October.

-🧚 Pixie Dust Pro Tip: Late August, September and early October are some of the best times to visit Walt Disney World in the fall—offering lighter crowds, lower heat indexes, and full access to all the autumn fun.
+🧚 Pixie Dust Pro Tip: Late August, September and early October are some of the best times to visit Walt Disney World in the fall with lighter crowds, especially in late August and September, while still enjoying the full lineup of fall events

 Let’s dive in and make your fall trip practically perfect.